-ON THIS PAGE: You will learn about the different types of treatments doctors use for people with cervical cancer.
+ON THIS PAGE: You will learn about the different types of treatments for cervical cancer.
 Use the menu to see other pages.

-This section explains the types of treatments that are the standard of care for cervical cancer.
+This section explains the types of treatments, also known as therapies, that are the standard of care for cervical cancer.
 “Standard of care” means the best treatments known.
 Clinical trials may also be an option for you, which is something you can discuss with your doctor.
 A clinical trial is a research study that tests a new approach to treatment.
 Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
 Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

-A diagnosis of cervical cancer can bring concerns about if or how treatment may affect sexual function and ability to have children, called fertility.
+A diagnosis of cervical cancer may bring concerns about if or how treatment may affect sexual function and the ability to have children, called fertility.
 These topics should be discussed with the health care team before treatment begins.
-A woman who is pregnant should talk with their doctor about how treatments could affect both them and the unborn child.
+If you are pregnant, talk with their doctor about your treatment options, including whether or not each could affect your unborn child.
 Treatment may be able to be delayed until after the baby is born.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
-A gynecologic oncologist is a doctor who specializes in treating gynecologic cancer using surgery.
-For cervical cancer that has not spread beyond the cervix, these procedures are often used:
+For cancer that has not spread beyond the cervix, these procedures are often used: